PJWalker/daggerheart/content/Items/Fire Jar.md

 ---
+publish: "true"
-tags: [common]
+tags: [Item]
 ---
+# Fire Jar

-The contents instantly ignite when poured.
-The contents regenerate with a long rest.
+You can pour out the strange liquid contents of this jar to instantly produce fire.
+The contents regenerate when you take a long rest.